eoinkelly/notes/music/music.md

 1. tune the octave with the perfect mathematical ratio
 2. divide the octave into 12 equal intervals

-12ET is technical slightly out of tune but we are so used to it that we don't really notice
+12ET is technical slightly out of tune but we are so used to it that we don't really notice.

 ## FAQ